This article may contain compensated links. Learn more in our disclaimer.

-Before going on our long journey in October 2013, time after time we were going on short vacation travels.
-One of these travels was walking a part from Camino de Santiago in end of April / start of May of 2013.
+[dropcap]B[/dropcap]efore starting to travel long term in October 2013 we went on few shorter trips abroad.
+And one of these travels was walking a part from Camino de Santiago in the end of April / start of May of 2013.
 It is a pilgrimage route across Spain to the Cathedral of Santiago de Compostela.

-Why only some part of it?
-Because then we had only two week vacation and so the time was limited.
-We walked more than 300 kilometers.
-We started our journey in Ponferrada, went all the way the Cathedral of Santiago de Compostela and finished – in Finisterre, which is Spain’s westernmost point, directly translated as “World’s End”.
+Why did we do only one part of it?
+Because it’s more than 800 kilometers long trail and then we had only two week vacation and so the time was limited.
+In total we still walked for more than 300 kilometers.
+Our journey started in Ponferrada, went all the way the Cathedral of Santiago de Compostela and finished – in Finisterre, which is Spain’s westernmost point, literally translated as “World’s End”.

 We got to know about Camino de Santiago from a couple from Latvia.
 They had a blog, where they wrote about their journey day after day.
 We were not following the blog daily, but we read an e-book which they made in the end.

 After this couple’s book we got our hands on “I’m Off Then: Losing and Finding Myself on the Camino de Santiago” by Hape Kerkeling (German actor and comedian).
-Book was very nice, in simple and funny way author describes his daily routine in walking the Way.
+Book was very nice.
+In it author describes his daily routine in walking the Way in a very simple and funny way.
 After reading it we got even better idea what kind of trip is it, what to expect, what to pack and not to pack with you and what are the challenges.

-So, two books later we felt kind-of already walked some part of it.
+So, two books later we felt like we had already walked some part of it.
 But still there was a feeling, that it’s not enough.
 That we need to go on this journey for real.

 In the end we were 5 – I, Kaspars, his mother, his brother and his friend.
-We roughtly planned our route and bought the flight tickets.
+We roughly planned our route and bought the flight tickets.

 And another nice thing happened – we got to know that our favorite band Rammstein had a concert on the next day after our arrival.
 So without hesitation we bought the tickets to the concert, too!
 For Kaspars’s mom as well, yeah!

 Back then, before starting The Way, the idea itself seemed quite daring and a little bit crazy for us.
-Walking for days, maybe sleeping outside, sleeping in the dormitory full of other pilgrims etc… But now, after almost one and a half year of traveling I am smiling at this thought.
+Walking for days, maybe sleeping outside, sleeping in the dormitory full of other pilgrims… But now, after almost one and a half year of traveling I am smiling at these thoughts.
 Of course, it was not a crazy idea!
 Now we have done much more crazy stuff.